Close

 UW-Madison analysis on MGE's net-zero carbon goal

-In May 2019, MGE announced its ambitious goal of net-zero carbon electricity by 2050 consistent with the Intergovernmental Panel on Climate Change October 2018 Special Report on limiting global warming to 1.5°C. In fall 2020, the UW-Madison Nelson Institute for Environmental Studies released its independent analysis of MGE's net-zero carbon goal.
+In May 2019, MGE announced our ambitious goal of net-zero carbon electricity by 2050 consistent with the Intergovernmental Panel on Climate Change October 2018 Special Report on limiting global warming to 1.5°C. In fall 2020, the UW-Madison Nelson Institute for Environmental Studies released its independent analysis of MGE's net-zero carbon goal.

-In November 2015, MGE introduced our Energy 2030 framework for a more sustainable future.
-Energy 2030 established goals and foundational objectives for building your community energy company for the future.
-It continues to guide our work with customers.
+In November 2015, MGE introduced our framework for a more sustainable future.
+The framework established goals and foundational objectives for building your community energy company for the future.
+It continues to guide our work with customers as we work to reduce carbon emissions for the benefit of all customers.

 Net-Zero Methane Emissions by 2035